 The state retains solid ability to cut spending despite successive budgetary adjustments during the current and last biennia.
 Statute requires swift response in the event of forecast underperformance, either through rescissions, allotment cuts, or with legislative concurrence, depending on the size of the projected deficit.

-The state partly addressed a \$5 billion (15% of 2018-2019 baseline revenue) forecast budget gap with savings from a renegotiated contract with the state's employee bargaining agent coalition (SEBAC), providing one of the largest recurring actions.
+The state partly addressed a forecast \$5 billion (15% of 2018-2019 baseline revenue) forecast budget gap for the current biennium with savings from a renegotiated contract with the state's employee bargaining agent coalition (SEBAC), providing one of the largest recurring actions.
 The renegotiated contract included three years of wage freezes followed by two years of increases, healthcare plan revisions, increased state employee retirement system (SERS) pension contributions from employees, a revised cost of living formula for retirees, and a new hybrid defined benefit/defined contribution retirement tier for all new SERS employees.
-The state estimates savings of \$700 million beginning in fiscal 2018, escalating over time.
+Savings of about \$700 million began in fiscal 2018 and are expected to escalate over time.

-While achieving significant savings, the agreement somewhat reduces the state's operating flexibility, as it extends the length of the existing SEBAC agreement for pension and healthcare benefits from fiscal 2022 to fiscal 2027 and provides layoff protection through June 30, 2021 for existing employees.
+While achieving significant savings, the agreement somewhat reduced the state's operating flexibility, as it extended the length of the existing SEBAC agreement for pension and healthcare benefits from fiscal 2022 to fiscal 2027 and provided layoff protection through June 30, 2021 for existing employees.
 The wage agreement remains in effect through fiscal 2021.
 As a result, Fitch believes that absent new revenue initiatives through fiscal 2021, actions to address an unforeseen economic or financial downturn could be limited to programmatic reductions or shifts in municipal aid.

 The state's relatively high carrying costs of over 20% in fiscal 2017 continue to constrain policy options.
 The metric includes debt service for GO bonds issued for school construction, past deficit borrowing, and conversion to GAAP budgeting, as well as full actuarial contributions toward paying down the state's unfunded pensions.
 While not included in the enacted budget, the governor's proposal for municipal contributions toward the employer share of teachers' pension costs points to one potential area for future offset to carrying costs.
-Expected positive impact on the carrying cost metric in future years from pension and employee and retiree health care savings provided in the new SEBAC agreement is partly offset by the state's new commitment to match the 3% employee contribution to the state's OPEB trust fund; this contribution totals \$120 million in fiscal 2018.
+Expected positive impact on the carrying cost metric in future years from pension and employee and retiree health care savings provided in the SEBAC agreement was partly offset by the state's new commitment to match the 3% employee contribution to the state's OPEB trust fund; this contribution totals \$120 million in fiscal 2018.